Black Tea

 What is Black Tea?

-Black tea, derived from Camellia sinensis, is the result of a complete oxidation process of tea leaves.
-This unique method gives the beverage its characteristic copper color and full-bodied flavor that has conquered the world.
-Unlike green tea or white tea, black tea undergoes prolonged fermentation, thus releasing the full richness of its aromas.
+Black tea, made from the leaves of the Camellia sinensis plant, is the product of a full oxidation process that transforms the fresh leaf into something altogether different.
+This unique method gives the brew its characteristic amber colour and full-bodied flavour, which has won over tea lovers the world over.
+Unlike green or white tea, black tea undergoes extended oxidation, unlocking the full depth of its aromas.

-Although China is the ancestral birthplace of tea, black tea only appeared in the 17th century.
-Its creation marks a turning point in the history of this millennial beverage.
-It quickly established itself as the favorite among Westerners, particularly thanks to its ability to maintain its taste qualities during long sea cargo voyages.
+Although China is the ancestral home of tea, black tea did not appear until the 17th century.
+Its creation marked a turning point in the history of this ancient drink.
+It quickly became the favourite of Western drinkers, largely due to its ability to retain its flavour and character during long sea voyages.

-• 1610: First mention of black tea in China
+• 1610: First recorded mention of black tea in China

-• 1680: Arrival of the first cases of black tea in Europe
+• 1680: First chests of black tea arrive in Europe

-• 1823: Discovery of wild tea plants in India, beginning of cultivation
+• 1823: Discovery of wild tea plants in India, the beginning of cultivation

-• 1867: Planting of the first tea gardens in Ceylon (Sri Lanka)
+• 1867: The first tea gardens planted in Ceylon (Sri Lanka)

-• 19th century: Rise of black tea consumption in the West
+• 19th century: The rise of black tea consumption across the Western world

 The Different Varieties of Black Tea